sap-tutorials/Tutorials/tutorials/datahub-trial-v2-discovery-part01/datahub-trial-v2-discovery-part01.md

 ## Details
 ### You will learn
 During this tutorial, you will learn how to use SAP Data Hub Metadata Explorer.
-This application allows you to learn more about data residing in external storages, for example, Google Cloud Storage or AWS S3 by profiling, previewing and viewing the metadata.
+This application allows you to learn more about data residing in external storages, for example, Google Cloud Storage, AWS S3 or Windows Azure Storage Blob by profiling, previewing and viewing the metadata.
 You will use data residing in Cloud Storage.
 The Metadata Explorer gathers information about the location, attributes, quality, and sensitivity of data.
 With this information, you can make informed decisions about which datasets to publish and determine who has access to use or view information about the datasets.
-Please note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services.
+Please note here in this tutorial GCP refers to Google Cloud platform, AWS refers to Amazon Web Services and Azure refers to Microsoft Azure.

 ### Time to Complete